vignedev/peek-a-mob/readme.md

                         should this be a train, validation or test dataset -f {center,bbox}, --format {center,bbox}
                         which format to output the annotations as, or rather what should the first two normalized coordinates represent (center: center of bounding box, bbox: top-left corner of bounding box)
+  -n NCPU, --ncpu NCPU  how many threads to use for the conversion -d, --debug           draws the bounding boxes onto cropped images (do not use for generating!!)
 ```